nklsla/KubeNest/setup/setup_ssh.md

 # Setup a public SSH service
-This will be the nessecary steps to have a secure SSH service exposed to the internet.
+This will be the necessary steps to have a secure SSH service exposed to the internet.

 ## Install and enable SSH service
 Make sure `ssh` service is installed and enabled for autostart.